DevTrainings/GitTraining/12-rebase/readme.md

 ### Conflicts

 Sometimes you can get merge conflict during rebase.
-You have to resolve them and then continue with `git rebase --skip`.
+You have to resolve them and then continue with `git rebase --continue`.
 You can also abort with `git rebase --abort`.

 Interactive rebase
 -----------------